Quick Answers: PFIC Streamlined Filing and Late Form 8621

 - Full history: If acquired in 2008 and reported in 2026, the §1291 computation must cover 2008–2026.

-Can You Make a Retroactive QEF or MTM Election?
+Can You Make a Retroactive QEF or MTM Election in Streamlined Filing?

 No. Filing late Forms 8621 in a Streamlined submission does not grant you the right to make retroactive QEF or Mark-to-Market (MTM) elections.